Bring Medicare home!

 Moreover, the Pentagon’s TRICARE and VA Department's health coverage reimburse 30 thousand U.S. military retirees who live in the Philippines.

-GOAL in 2024:
+GOAL in 2025:

-PH healthcare industry based on their past years experience and the quality of care provided to 30,000 thousand US military retirees in the TRICARE and VA PHILIPPINES programs and the 30,000 Guam Medicare beneficiaries who are treated at the top PH hospitals at low prices.
+We expect the pilot program to show the cost savings with the PH healthcare industry based on their past years experience and the quality of care provided to 30,000 thousand US military retirees in the TRICARE and VA PHILIPPINES programs.
+This will be in addition to the 30,000 Guam Medicare beneficiaries who are treated at the top PH hospitals at low prices.

 In the meantime, we support the CMS current policy allowing Medicare Advantage (Part C) insurance companies, as part of their temporary (6-months) world-wide coverage, to reimburse their beneficiaries for paying directly the top Philippine hospitals and their doctors for medically necessary treatment when they visit.